 This reduces the time to locate and transfer data from RAM.
 This part of the memory can respond quickly to processing requests and prepare data quickly.
 Cached data may be data that is stored directly after processing or data that contains only a copy of the original data

-The primary memory of the computer which is also called main memory or internal memory, is memory to run apps directly used by the processor.
+The primary memory of the computer which is also called main memory or internal memory is the memory to run apps directly used by the processor.
 This type of memory is located inside the computer and is used to run the program directly by the processor.
 In fact, the high storage capacity of these memories sometimes leads to a high increase in price.

-Due to high speed, the microprocessor (CPU) uses the primary memory to process the information more quickly.
+Due to its high speed, the microprocessor (CPU) uses the primary memory to process the information more quickly.
 In general, we have two types of primary memory in the computer, which are:

 A computer’s secondary memory, also called external memory, is used to store the computer’s primary information.
 The size of this type of memory is usually much larger and its price per storage unit is much less than the main memory.